 The National Limb Loss Resource Center (NLLRC) provides both practical and emotional resources to make amputees and their families feel supported on their journey.
 It connects people living with limb loss and limb difference with local resources such as vocational rehab departments that help subsidize prosthetics or for vehicle modifications.

-‘Changing Minds & Changing Lives with Disability Solutions’ podcast met with Aaron Burnell from the National Limb Loss Resource Center (NLLRC) for Limb Loss & Limb Difference Awareness Month (LLLDAM) where they discussed the various resources offered at the Amputee Coalition, tips, success stories, and some of the Amputee Coalition’s upcoming events.
-Both host and guest talked about the importance of creating personal connections with the people that they serve by directly helping them.
+‘Changing Minds & Changing Lives with Disability Solutions’ podcast interviewed Amputee Coalition’s Information and Referral Specialist, Aaron Burnell, about the NLLRC during Limb Loss & Limb Difference Awareness Month (LLLDAM).
+They discussed the various resources offered at the Amputee Coalition and tips, success stories, and upcoming community events.
+Both host and guest talked about the importance of creating personal connections with the people they serve by directly helping them.

 “We talk a lot about resources for prosthetics like how to get and pay for one”

-This is a great example of what we do at the Resource Center because instead of having people who just went through a limb loss surgery look through countless websites and call a bunch of numbers to find the correct source of information, we facilitate that process for them whereby we do all the research and provide them with the contact numbers and website links.
+“We called colleagues to figure out where he needed to go to get his evaluations,” he said.
+“This is a great example of what we do at the Resource Center because instead of having people who just went through a limb loss surgery look through countless websites and call a bunch of numbers to find the correct source of information, we facilitate that process for them whereby we do all the research and provide them with the contact numbers and website links.”

-- Everyday approximately 500 people in the U.S alone have some sort of limb loss whether through surgery or are born with limb difference
+- Everyday approximately 500 people in the U.S. alone have some sort of limb loss whether through surgery or are born with limb difference.